kjaitken/git_repo/README.md

 # README.md for Parking tag analysis          <img mg align="right" src="https://user-images.githubusercontent.com/13381429/200181080-fdca823f-52f0-433b-b4b4-32e6391cdc60.png" width=20% height=20%>

 This README.md is for the [finally.sh](https://github.com/kjaitken/git_repo/blob/main/finally.sh) shell script which analyses parking infraction data in the city of Toronto, Canada.
+This script was produced as part of the the Unix classes from the [Data Sciences Institute (DSI)](https://datasciences.utoronto.ca/) as part of the [DSI certificate program](https://datasciencecertificate.ca/).

 ## Requirements